 Getting started with integration

 Go ahead and add the checklist to your Process Street account by clicking “I want this for my business” in the embed above.
 Integration also depends on the API keys of the tools you’re using.
 So, next you’ll need to head on over to “Settings and API” tab of your organization in Process Street: Here you’ll find your API key that you’ll use to connect your Process Street account with Zapier.
 Hold onto it; you’ll need it when setting up the first part of the Zap.
-The most part of Zaps are made up of two core components: “triggers” and “actions”.
+Most parts of Zaps are made up of two core components: “triggers” and “actions”.
 They can be more complex, but most of the functionality is derived from these two simple parts.
 So, let’s break down the whole Zap.
 Trigger, into action.
 Where will the initial trigger happen?
 Process Street.
 What, specifically, is causing the trigger?
 A task in a checklist is checked as completed.
 Where is the action happening?
 ClicData.
 What, specifically, is the action?
 Updating or appending data in ClicData.
 Our next task in building the Zap is to set up Process Street as a trigger in Zapier.

 Setting up Process Street as a trigger in Zapier